 One of our favorite weird driving laws comes from the Philippines.
 If you ever find yourself driving in the city of Manila, you have license plates that end in 1 or 2, AND it’s Monday, make sure you take public transportation.
 Yep, weird stuff.

 For those who happen to be traveling via German autobahns, you better have some gas money on you at all times.
 The fact that autobahns are famously disregarding any speed restrictions is not the craziest thing about them.

-Namely, if you run out of gas while driving on a German autobahn (is this tautology), you will be facing a six-month driving ban or some serious prison time – up to 5 years!.
+Namely, if you run out of gas while driving on a German autobahn (is this tautology) speed limit, you will be facing a six-month driving ban or some serious prison time – up to 5 years!.